-(d) Estimation of Allowance for ECL
+(e) Estimation of Allowance for ECL

 The measurement of the allowance for ECL on financial assets at amortized cost is an area that requires the use of significant assumptions about the future economic conditions and credit behavior (e.g., likelihood of customers defaulting and the resulting losses).
+Explanation of the inputs, assumptions and estimation used in measuring ECL.

-(e) Determination of Net Realizable Value of Inventories
+(f) Determination of Net Realizable Value of Inventories

-In determining the net realizable value of inventories, management takes into account the most reliable evidence available at the times the estimates are made.
+In determining the net realizable value (NRV) of inventories, management takes into account the most reliable evidence available at the times the estimates are made.
 The future realization of the carrying amounts of these assets is affected by price changes in the different market segments as well as the trends in the real estate industry.
 These are considered key sources of estimation and uncertainty and may cause significant adjustments to the Group's inventories within the next reporting period.
 In evaluating net realizable value of inventories, recent market conditions and current market prices have been considered.

-(f) Fair Value of Stock Options
+(g) Fair Value of Stock Options

 The Group estimates the fair value of the executive stock option by applying an option valuation model, taking into account the terms and conditions on which the executive stock option was granted.
-The estimates and assumptions used which include, among other things, the option's time of expiration, applicable risk-free interest rate, expected dividend yield, volatility of the Company's share price and fair value of the Company's common shares.
+The estimates and assumptions used, which include, among other things, the option's time of expiration, applicable risk-free interest rate, expected dividend yield, volatility of the Company's share price and fair value of the Company's common shares.
 Changes in these factors can affect the fair value of stock options at grant date.

-(g) Estimation of Useful Lives of Investment Properties, Property and Equipment, Software and Right-of-use Assets
+(h) Estimation of Useful Lives of Investment Properties, Property and Equipment and Right-of-use Assets

 The Group estimates the useful lives of investment properties, property and equipment and right-of-use assets based on the period over which the assets are expected to be available for use.
-The estimated useful lives of investment properties, property and equipment, and development right are reviewed periodically and are updated if expectations differ from previous estimates due to physical wear and tear, technical or commercial obsolescence and legal or other limits on the use of the assets.
+The estimated useful lives of investment properties, property and equipment, and right-of-use assets are reviewed periodically and are updated if expectations differ from previous estimates due to physical wear and tear, technical or commercial obsolescence and legal or other limits on the use of the assets.

-Based on management's assessment as at June 30, 2024 and December 31, 2023, there are no changes in the estimated useful lives of those assets as of the end of the reporting periods.
+Based on management's assessment as at December 31, 2024 and 2023, there are no changes in the estimated useful lives of those assets as of the end of the reporting periods.
 Actual results, however, may vary due to changes in estimates brought about by changes in factors mentioned above.

-(h) Fair Value Measurement of Investment Properties
+(i) Fair Value Measurement of Investment Properties